freddymuleya16/miggle/README.md

 It's recommended to prioritize the tasks based on their dependencies and criticality to ensure the timely completion of the project.
 Regular progress monitoring and updates will help track the project's development and make any necessary adjustments to the timeline if required.

+I would switch on first switch and wait a few minutes and then after a few minutes I would switch it off after I would switch on the second switch then enter the room and feel the lights the bulb that is on is the second switch, the bulb that is off and warm is the first switch and the bulb that is off and cool corresponds to the third switch.